AriFordsham/GHCWiki/building/solaris.md

 ## Putting it all together

-This example uses ghc-6.8.3 on Solaris 10, using gmp and other tools from the 'blastwave' collection installed in `/opt/csw`.
-The gcc is 4.1.2 install in `/opt/ghc-vanilla/4.1.2/bin`.
+This example uses ghc-6.8.3 on Solaris 10, using gmp and other tools installed in `/opt/csw`.
+The gcc is 4.1.2 installed in `/opt/ghc-vanilla/4.1.2/bin`.
 The bootstrapping ghc is the binary from the ghc download page installed in `/opt/ghc-bin`.

 The `mk/build.mk` file is